ijm/fTemplateModules/README.md

 `[function-signature ; optional-comma-seperated-options]` followed by an optional square-line for a doc-string description, which is followed by the associated free-form text.
-The doc-string square-line uses an additional quote: `["A defreeform text description"]` (see example below).
+The doc-string square-line uses an additional quote: `["A free-form text description"]` (see example below).
 If a `;` and comma separated list of optional transforms is given, these transforms are applied to the (template-string, doc-string) pair for that block in the order given in the list.

-As with any mixed-language parser there are some edge cases.
+As with any mixed-language parser, there are some edge cases.
 Square braces `[]` were picked because they're not often used in human text and don't clash with f-strings `{}`.
 The ';' was picked as an option seperator because Python rarely uses it, and it means line-break anyway.
-Lastly `"]` at the end of a line ends a doc-string so don't do that if you don't want it to end.
+Lastly, `"]` at the end of a line ends a doc-string, so don't do that if you don't want it to end.

 Each block is rearranged into the code :